Finite temperature single-particle Green's function in the Lieb-Liniger model: Details of Markov chain Monte Carlo sampling

-Given that each $X^{(\ell)}$ represents a set of integers $\{J_j^{(\ell)}\}$, we can construct a proposal matrix $w_{ij}$ for single-integer updates (i.e.~single particle-hole excitations).
-In particular, for the step $\ell \to \ell +1$ we select at random one among the $N-1$ integers $J_j^{(\ell)}$, say $j=s$.
-We then consider the nearest $Q/2$ \emph{unoccupied} integers both to its right and left ($Q$ even), and select one at random, call it $J^*$ (if we hit the boundaries defined by $J_{\rm max}$ we wrap around, but in practice $J_{\rm max}$ can be chosen large enough that this never happens).
-It is clear that the proposal matrix $w_{ij}$ associated with the move $J_{s}^{(\ell)}\to J^*$ is symmetric, i.e. $w_{ij}=w_{ji}$, and hence it cancels out from the expression \eqref{eq:MetropolisAcceptance} for the acceptance probability, which only depends on $\pi = \mathcal{P}_{\blambda}(\bmu)$ (this is the original algorithm of \cite{metropolis1953equation}).
-If the move is accepted we update $J_s^{(\ell+1)}=J^*$, otherwise $J_s^{(\ell+1)}=J_s^{(\ell)}$.
-It is also possible to update $m$ integers at the time by iterating $m$ times the single-integer proposal defined by $w_{ij}$.
-Given that $(w^m)_{ij}$ remains symmetric, also in this case $\alpha_{ij}$ depends only of $\mathcal{P}_\blambda(\bmu)$.
-We note that our choice of $w_{ij}$ yields an overall $T$ which is irreducible and aperiodic, as we required.
-For the data presented in the main text, we have \begin{itemize} \item Tuned the values of $Q$ and $m$ such to always have an average acceptance rate of at least $\approx10\%$.
-We find that setting $m=1$ and adjusting $Q/2$ in the range $[1, 8]$ is always sufficient to obtain accurate sampling of the stationary distribution $P_\blambda(\bmu)$. \item Verified that irrespective of the initial set $\{J_j^{(0)}\}$ chosen, the Markov chain always ends up sampling from the same distribution (which appears stationary) at large-enough number of steps.
-This was achieved by monitoring the values of $M_{\blambda,\bmu}$ as in \cref{fig:stationary} from the main text, or those for the energies $E_\bmu$ and momenta $P_\bmu$. \item Discarded a “burn-in” number of initial steps $\ell$, to allow time for the Markov chain to reach the stationary distribution.
+For the data presented in the main text, we have \begin{enumerate} \item Tuned the values of $Q$ and $m$ such to always have an average acceptance rate of at least $\approx10\%$.
+We find that setting $m=1$ and adjusting $Q/2$ in the range $[1, 8]$ is always sufficient to obtain accurate sampling of the stationary distribution $P_\blambda(\bmu)$. \item Verified that irrespective of the initial set $\{J_j^{(0)}\}$ chosen, the Markov chain always ends up sampling from the same distribution (which appears stationary) at large-enough number of steps $\ell$.
+This was achieved by monitoring the values of $M_{\blambda,\bmu}$ as in \cref{fig:stationary}, or those for the energies $E_\bmu$ and momenta $P_\bmu$. \item Discarded a “burn-in” number of initial steps $\ell$, to allow time for the Markov chain to reach the stationary distribution.
 We set $\ell_{\rm burn-in}$ to be $1/11$ of the total number of MCMC steps $\ell_{\rm burn-in}+\ell_{\rm max}$. \item Extracted the statistical uncertainty on the final MCMC data by computing the standard error on the mean associated with the output of $C$ Markov chains run in parallel, where usually we set $C=100$.
 We note that it is also possible to estimate uncertainties using the “batch” method \cite{gilks1995markov} within a single, possibly longer, Markov chain run.
-The uncertainties obtained were negligible in all regimes of physical interest. \end{itemize}
+The uncertainties obtained were negligible in all regimes of physical interest. \end{enumerate}